“The Best Surfer Out There Is The One Having The Most Fun”. Duke Kahanamoku

 Now, if all this sounds like a lot of work……

 Buck and my Rambo are of high energy breeds and they are healthy adults, providing adequate exercise is part of the deal we make when we choose to live with such dogs.
-Ignoring those needs leads to undesirable behaviors, trying to fix the behavior, without addressing the unmet needs is a waste of time and energy (and money).
+Ignoring those needs leads to undesirable behaviors as dogs seek outlets for their insticts, trying to fix the behavior, without addressing the unmet needs is a waste of time and energy (and money).

 But not all dogs need the same amount of exercise as a healthy young German Shepherd or German Shorthair, adjust this plan to meet your dogs unique needs.

-Mix and match the protocol, it’s designed so that you can easily choose one tecnique per week, more or less, depending on what works for your dog.
+Mix and match the protocol, it’s designed so that you can easily choose one technique per week, more or less, depending on what works for your dog.

 Lower energy dogs, older dogs, will need less time and work, but they are also less likely to counter surf than bored young adults.
 So tailor your plan to your dogs needs!
 Mix it up!